top of page

 Q

-Being the quintessential question asked by those learning how living history and reenactment works, we get asked this a lot.
+Being the quintessential question asked by those learning how living history performances work, we get asked this a lot.
 In short, we have several methods.
-The simplest is the officers will call out a number to which you are assigned, in which case you are to take your hit.
+The simplest is the officers will inform each performer when it is time to "take a hit".
+In another method, officers will assign a number to each man, and when your number is called, you are to "take a hit".
 Another method is the officers will carefully control how much ammunition you are issued for each engagement to correspond to the battle combat scenario.
 When you run out of ammunition, you are to take your hit.

 O